ahealy19/F-IDE-2016/readme.md

 - `forest.json`: a JSON representation of the trained random forest - suitable for use when compiling the OCaml binary
 - `data_for_second_barchart.csv`: results for each prover and strategy for the test goals
 - `data_for_second_linegraph.csv`: how long each strategy took to return a Valid/Invalid answer for the test set
-- `feature_importances.txt`: how important the input variables are to the Random Forest when making decisions
+- `feature_importances.txt`: These relevance metrics are computed by Sci-kit Learn's Random Forest implementation: they describe the proportion of decisions based on each input variable across all decision trees in Where4's random forest.

 #### `barchart2.py`
 Renders `barcharts2.pdf` to the `paper` folder.
 Similar to `make_fig1.py` but reads from `data_for_second_barchart.csv` and includes theoretical strategies and Where4 results (result of choosing the __first__ solver in each ranking).